Former Carthage Assistant Hired to Lead Mexia Football Program

 Share on Twitter Share on Facebook Save to Favorites

-After a three-month search that took multiple twists and turns, Mexia ISD on Thursday night made things official naming Carthage running backs coach Demond Horsley the next athletic director/head football coach at Mexia High School.
+After a three-month search that took multiple twists and turns, Mexia ISD made things official on Thursday by naming Carthage running backs coach Demond Horsley as the next athletic director/head football coach at Mexia High School.

 Horsley is a decorated assistant coach where he’s been part of six state title teams in two separate stints at Carthage.
 He spent six seasons in Panola County from 2014-2019 where Horsley was the special teams coordinator and running backs coach and was part of state title staffs in 2016, 2017 and 2019.

-Coach Horsley left Carthage in 2020 where he became the offensive coordinator at Daingerfield.
-In 2021, Horsley returned to his hometown Atlanta where in 2021 he was the running backs coach and assistant athletic director at Atlanta.
+He left Carthage in 2020 when he became the offensive coordinator at Daingerfield.
+In 2021, Horsley returned to his hometown Atlanta where he was the running backs coach and assistant athletic director.
 Horsley returned to Carthage in 2022 and has been part of title teams in 2022, 2024 and 2025.

 This article is available to our Digital Subscribers.